abugoot-lab/pegRNA_rank/README.md

 # Setup Instructions
 Prerequisites: Make sure you have Python>=3.6 and PyTorch>=1.5 installed.
 Then, install dependencies with:
-Then run
 ```
 pip install -r requirements.txt

 ```

-Next, either clone and add the base directory of the repository to your PYTHONPATH
+Next, clone and add the base directory of the repository to your PYTHONPATH

-Then run
+Then run:
 ```
 python rank.py
 ```